-Richard Warke, Executive Chairman
+Richard Warke, former Executive Chairman and current Non-Executive Chairman

-The Company has entered into a consulting agreement with Augusta Capital Corporation, a private company 100% beneficially held by Mr. Warke, Executive Chairman of the Company.
+The Company entered into a consulting agreement with Augusta Capital Corporation, a private company 100% beneficially held by Mr. Warke, former Executive Chairman and current Non-Executive Chairman.
 Under the terms of the agreement, Augusta Capital Corporation is paid a monthly rate of C\$41,667 and is eligible for a maximum annual success fee of C\$350,000 at the discretion of the Board.
-In the event of a change of control, Augusta Capital Corporation shall be paid a success fee of C\$2,550,000.
-The agreement went into effect January 1, 2021, was amended on May 31, 2022, and remains in effect until terminated.
+In the event of a Change of Control, Augusta Capital Corporation shall be paid a success fee of C\$2,550,000.
+The agreement went into effect January 1, 2021, was amended on May 31, 2022, and was terminated on December 31, 2024 and Mr. Warke became Non-Executive Chairman.
+Mr. Warke received no additional compensation in connection with the termination of the consulting agreement.

-Daniel Earle, President and CEO
+Daniel Earle, former President and CEO

-Mr. Earle is entitled to an annual base salary of C\$500,000 and is eligible for a target bonus of up to 70% of his base salary.
-If Mr. Earle is terminated without cause or as a result of constructive dismissal at common law, Solaris will pay an amount in cash equal to one and one-half (1.5) times his then base annual salary.
+Mr. Earle was entitled to an annual base salary of C\$500,000 and was eligible for a target bonus of up to 70% of his base salary.
+If Mr. Earle was terminated without cause or as a result of constructive dismissal at common law, Solaris would have paid an amount in cash equal to one and one-half (1.5) times his then base annual salary.
 The termination payment is in addition to basic entitlements for unpaid base salary to the date of termination, accrued and outstanding vacation pay and reimbursement for properly incurred business expenses.
-In the event that Mr. Earle voluntarily resigns within six months following a Change of Control, he will be entitled to an amount in cash equal to three (3) times the aggregate of his then base annual salary and target bonus.
+In the event that Mr. Earle voluntarily resigned within six months following a Change of Control, he would have been entitled to an amount in cash equal to three (3) times the aggregate of his then base annual salary and target bonus.
 In addition, all unvested securities granted under the Company's securities compensation plan held by Mr. Earle at the time of a Change of Control will vest.